The Complete Guide To Disputing Student Loans on Your Credit Report

 Proof of errors

 The Consumer and Financial Protection Bureau (CFPB) monitors and fields complaints about credit reporting agencies.
-You can file a complaint with the CFPB if you encounter any issues.
+You can file a complaint with the CFPB if you encounter any issues during this process.

 Step 3: Write a Dispute Letter